 - As a teacher–librarian, Terence promoted cultural understanding, social justice awareness, and introduced students to community helpers through his Human Library programs

-- Terence lives in London with his partner Jim, works as an executive member in his local union and served on the political action and human rights/social justice committees for ETFO
+- Terence lives in London with his partner Jim, works as an executive member in his local union and serves on the political action and human rights/social justice committees for ETFO

 - Elected MPP for London West in 2013

 - Served for 13 years on the Thames Valley District School Board, and helped to balance a $660 million budget during her term as Chair

 - Former Director of Policy at Academica Group, leading a project to connect employers with job seekers in London